m3dwards/longmynd.org/content/sites/long-mynd.md

 **HG1** (pan handle) and **HG2** bottom landing fields can be used all year, take care with livestock.

-#

 ### **CONTROLLED AIRSPACE**

-Birmingham CTA at 30 mls, Halfpenny Green at 24mls, RAF Cosford at 23 mls.
+Birmingham CTA at 30mls/48km, Halfpenny Green at 24mls/39km, RAF Cosford at 23mls/37km.

 ### **AIR HORNS**